JorgeEdson/movie-review/README.md

 # MovieReview
-In this project I use some of the most used technologies of the .net platform
+This project uses some of the most used technologies of the .net platform.
+The project is organized based on Onion Architecture making the Domain centralized and independent

-## Technologies
+## MovieReview.Core (Class Library)
+- Provides the application's Domain Classes
+- Applies Object Orientation concepts such as access modifiers, inheritance
+- Provides DTO (Data Transfer Object) type classes that travel between the layers of the project
+-